Your cart is currently empty!

 Governors

 A governor must be installed in the vehicle to help regulate the speed of the engine.
-How the governor works is that when air comes through towards the engine, it passes the governor and it only allows the amount of air limited by the governor.
 If too much air is allowed to pass through the engine, then the engine may overwork, or, overheat, and shut down entirely.
+It is MTP Drivetrain Services’ responsibility to ensure that each part in the fuel system is calibrated perfectly to obtain results that fit our customer’s needs.